linux-printer-troubleshooter/shell-script/README.md

 Shell script GUI wrapper for your Printer needs!

+### PROBLEMS I FACE:-
-Usually a Printer Job Queue is not Very Accessible on Most Linux Oses and Cannot be Pinned to the Desktop.
-I usually had Trouble Finding it!!
+Usually a Printer Job Queue is not Very Accessible on Most Linux Oses (Atleast on KDE which I use and Cannot be Pinned to the Desktop.
+It hides behind menus and clicks.
+I usually have Trouble Finding it!!
+All-in-all I want a tool that takes me straight to the Job Queue Like in Windows!

 So here,goes.
-A Zenity Wrapped Shell Script for the Most basic and somewhat Useful Tasks.
+A Zenity Wrapped Shell Script for the Most basic and somewhat Useful .

-You can add a Shortcut directly to the Queue to the Menu, Taskbar.
+You can add a Shortcut directly to the Queue to the Menu and the Taskbar.

 This is basically a Job Queue.

-It also has a Nifty feature to find out your Printers IPP or DDNSD address URI.
+It also has a Nifty Button to find out your Printers Broadcasting their IPP/DDNSD.

-This comes in Handy in Linux, while Installing Printers, they ask for this.
+This comes in Handy in Linux, while Installing Printers, they want this "URI" especially if you're Installing Network Printers And/or Installing the Printer Manually.

+Usually, this Address is a combination of your Printer's IP Address with some phrases and words.

-Many times I had no Clue what my Printer's IP Address Is!
+Many times I have no Clue what my Printer's IP Address Is!
+Since I shut it down when I'm not using it.
+I reset my router often also.

-Again I have to Fetch it using some other commands or the Router's Interface.
+Again I have to Fetch it using some other commands or go to the Router's Interface.

 Then I am not quite sure of the Printer's IPP/DDNSD URI

-Please customize this script according to your needs!!
+Suggestions are most Welcome... <a href="https://form.jotform.com/223103545577455"> Feedback Form </a>

 ## Installation
 ```$ git clone  https://github.com/linux-printer-troubleshooter/shell-script.git   ```